How Police Say a Yoga Teacher Accused of Murder Evaded Police for 43 Days

 “I would say she was exhausted” when she was arrested, Deputy U.S. Marshal Brandon Filla said during a Thursday press conference.
 “When she was encountered by uniform officers in Costa Rica, she didn’t give her true identity at first.
 It took a little bit of time for her to reveal her true identity.”

-Armstrong’s lengthy hold-out was one of several details U.S Marshals revealed on Thursday when announcing the 34-year-old’s arrest and capture.
+Armstrong’s lengthy hold-out was one of several details U.S Marshals revealed on Thursday when announcing the 34-year-old’s capture and arrest.
 In addition to facing charges for the May 11 killing of 25-year-old Anna Moriah Wilson, Armstrong also faces a charge of unlawful flight to evade prosecution.

 The following day, authorities went to Strickland’s house and found a 2012 Jeep Cherokee “with a large bicycle rack mounted on the trailer hitch of the vehicle, a luggage rack mounted on the roof, and chrome around the windows that appeared to be the same vehicle observed on surveillance footage.”